Skip to main content

 Vacuum Runs but Does Not Delete Expired Files

 If the VACUUM CATALOG command runs but does not delete files that are expired according to your cutoff policy, check the newFilesGracePeriod and defaultCutoffPolicy parameters in your Nessie catalog source configuration.
-If the newFilesGracePeriod value is lower than the defaultCutoffPolicy value, the VACUUM CATALOG command will not delete any files.
+If the newFilesGracePeriod value is higher than the defaultCutoffPolicy value, the VACUUM CATALOG command will not delete any files.

 Vacuum Does Not Run